kaushalpatil12/DOM-Basics/README.md

 # DOM-Basics

-This Projecct is design using with HTML , CSS and JavaScript
+This Project is design using with HTML , CSS and JavaScript